RocketDerp/April14_2025/June8_2025/War_Against_Reality_Surkov_Stage_Eight.md

 Trump and Putin do not realize what they have unleashed, they are compusively amplyfing it.

+## The Ultimate Troll, verse Matthew 4:19

 As an aside within multiple asides: There is only one outcome worth screaming and standing up for.
 Pale Blue Dot comprehension, heaven itself, willing to die for heaven on Earth as a realized public dream.
 Heaven is a public dream.
 Utopia is a public dream.
 So, too, are wars in space - lots of science fiction violence.
 Which is worth killing and death for?

+When did we every fully escape the heaven metaphor?
+How can someone raise children, birth children, without that agenda and objective?

+Is endless war a fantasy objective serial killers of humanity all agree on?